Poulbi/compenhance/computerenhance.md

 You can infer it by dividing an os time period by rdtsc time period.

 # 54. [Monday Q&A #16 (2023-06-19)](https://www.computerenhance.com/p/monday-q-and-a-16-2023-06-19)
+The frequency of rdtsc is constant for the CPU. = *invariant TSC* You can query this with `cpuid`.

+If your program is running on different CPUs (e.g., vm).
+Offsets have to be correct and seed.

+The processor needs to be able to tell that you are doing a lot of work.
+To get that boost.
+RDTSCP respects the OOO (out-of-order) window.

+Understand what things do so you can be minimally instrusive.
+RDTSC does not work reliably on zen cores, there are other instructions.
+And is not good for nitty gritty optimizations.

+The chance of getting pre-empted is small when taking casual timings. (e.g., single core).
+The OS provides more information about this as well.

 # 55. [How does QueryPerformanceCounter measure time?](https://www.computerenhance.com/p/how-does-queryperformancecounter)
 # 56. [Monday Q&A #17 (2023-06-26)](https://www.computerenhance.com/p/monday-q-and-a-17-2023-06-26)
 # 57. [Instrumentation-Based Profiling](https://www.computerenhance.com/p/instrumentation-based-profiling)